atet/nas/README.md

 [![.img/step06a.png](.img/step06a.png)](#nolink)

-* Nextcloud will now attempt to authenticate with your Pi by web browser
+* Nextcloud will now attempt to authenticate with your Pi
 * Your web browser should pop up with the login page for your Nextcloud server
-* Input the administrative username and password you chose in step 4 and login
+* Login with your username and password you chose in step 4
-* Choose to "Grant access"
+* Choose "Grant access"

 [![.img/step06b.png](.img/step06b.png)](#nolink)

-* Once your client has successfully authenticated, a final setup window will appear with two important options (just leave default for now):
+* Once your client has successfully authenticated, a final setup window will appear (leave as default for now)
-   * Sync everything or selective sync
-   * Location of local synced directory
-* Nextcloud server will now sync with your local directory
+* Nextcloud server will now sync to your local directory

 [![.img/step06c.png](.img/step06c.png)](#nolink)

 * Once syncing is complete, you can use your Nextcloud directory in File Explorer just like any other normal directory (move files into/out of, delete files, etc.)
-* This directory will be seamlessly synced with your Nextcloud server
+* **This directory is seamlessly synced with your Nextcloud server**

 [![.img/step06d.png](.img/step06d.png)](#nolink)